John Hancock: Final years

 When he had resigned as governor in 1785, Hancock was again elected as a delegate to Congress, known as the Confederation Congress after the ratification of the Articles of Confederation in 1781.
 Congress had declined in importance after the Revolutionary War and was frequently ignored by the states.
 Hancock was elected to serve as its president on November 23, 1785, but he never attended because of his poor health and because he was disinterested.
 He sent Congress a letter of resignation in June 1786.

 In an effort to remedy the perceived defects of the Articles of Confederation, delegates were first sent to the Annapolis Convention in 1786 and then to the Philadelphia Convention in 1787, where they drafted the United States Constitution, which was then sent to the states for ratification or rejection.
 Hancock, who was not present at the Philadelphia Convention, had misgivings about the Constitution's lack of a bill of rights and its shift of power to a central government.
 In January 1788, Hancock was elected president of the Massachusetts ratifying convention, although he was ill and not present when the convention began.
 Hancock mostly remained silent during the contentious debates, but as the convention was drawing to close, he gave a speech in favor of ratification.
 For the first time in years, Samuel Adams supported Hancock's position.
 Even with the support of Hancock and Adams, the Massachusetts convention narrowly ratified the Constitution by a vote of 187 to 168.
 Hancock's support was probably a deciding factor in the ratification.

 Hancock was put forth as a candidate in the 1789 U.S. presidential election.
-As was the custom in an era where political ambition was viewed with suspicion, Hancock did not campaign or even publicly express interest in the office; he instead made his wishes known indirectly.
-Like everyone else, Hancock knew that Washington was going to be elected as the first president, but Hancock may have been interested in being vice president, despite his poor health.
-Hancock received only four electoral votes in the election, however, none of them from his home state; the Massachusetts electors all voted for John Adams, who received the second-highest number of electoral votes and thus became vice president.
+As was the custom in an era where political ambition was viewed with suspicion, he did not campaign or even publicly express interest in the office; he instead made his wishes known indirectly.
+Like everyone else, Hancock knew that Washington was going to be elected as the first president, but he may have been interested in being vice president, despite his poor health.
+He received only four electoral votes in the election, however, none of them from his home state; the Massachusetts electors all voted for John Adams, who received the second-highest number of electoral votes and thus became vice president.
 Although Hancock was disappointed with his performance in the election, he continued to be popular in Massachusetts.

 His health failing, Hancock spent his final few years as essentially a figurehead governor.
 With his wife at his side, he died in bed on October 8, 1793, at age 56.
 By order of acting governor Samuel Adams, the day of Hancock's burial was a state holiday; the lavish funeral was perhaps the grandest given to an American up to that time.